wgxcodersdc/front-end-community/first-timers-guides/first_timers_javascript_guide.md

 * A programming language that can carry out operations, functions, and calculations
 * Create sliders, quizzes, dynamic forms, alert boxes, and modal dialogs on websites
 * JavaScript files have a `.js` file extension, for example, `main.js`
-* A web site or web application can have one or multiples `.js` files
+* A web site or web application can have one or multiple `.js` files
 * JavaScript is NOT Java

 ## Guide Overview